bigwhoman/Password-Manager/README.md

 # Password-Manager
-A script that sets up yout own password manager on linux server Run the command below to create your password manager
+A script that sets up yout own password manager on linux server Run the command below to create your password manager.<br>
+It has two options, if your domain is on cloudflare and if not.
+My personal preference is the one with cloudflare.
+# Domain not on cloudflare
 ```shell
 wget https://raw.githubusercontent.com/bigwhoman/Password-Manager/main/install.sh
 chmod +x install.sh